- About Us

 These separations affect almost 150,000 children too.
 Divorce and the effects of divorce are the most common concern of family law, but it also protects people and their property, while they are in relationships, from violence and financial exploitation.

-Beers LLP will provide the assistance and support you need work with the utmost empathy and sensitivity.
+Beers LLP will provide the assistance and support you need at this difficult time.

 Beers LLP family law team has a wealth of expertise and experience, bringing clarity to what is a difficult time.
 It also pays to have solicitors who see supportiveness and empathy as part of the service.

-We’ll not only advise you on the best legal action to take and see you through that, but we can help with additional support services too, directing you to counselling organisations and support services where needed, such as women’s shelters.
+We will not only advise you on the best legal action to take and see you through that, but we can help with additional support services directing you to mediation, counselling and support services where needed.

 Beers LLP accredited specialists are members of Resolution (formerly the Solicitors Family Law Association).